plotly/plotly.py/packages/python/plotly/plotly/figure_factory/README.md

 $ git commit -m "this is the work that I did"
 ```

-After you have added and commited all of your changes to the local branch, it is time to create your PR for the Plotly team to review.
+After you have added and committed all of your changes to the local branch, it is time to create your PR for the Plotly team to review.

 ```
 $ git push origin add-ff-type